msobanjo/courseware/topics/git/modules/reverting/README.md

 will look similar to this ``e367834``
 * Now use the revert command to go back to your chosen commit
 * You will get a conflict for the file test.txt
+* Open the test.txt in a text editor
-* Resolve the conflict by selecting which parts of code you want to keep
+* Resolve the conflict by selecting which parts of the code you want to keep
 * Create a new branch with your chosen name
 * Stage the file
 * Commit the file